jhanley-doobay/BookNotes/README.md

 # Book Notes

-This is to serve as a general collection of notes that I am trying to transcribe for books and secondary literature.
+This is to serve as a general collection of notes on books I have an interest in reading.
-I am currently working through Capital again.
-It's been 8 years since I have read through it, and am looking to go back through it again.
-Here's a general index of Authors I am currently setting things up for:
+Here's a general index of Authors, some are in progress, some are finished.

 |1|2|3|
 |-|-|-|